Skip to main content

 Runtime validation

-The runtime validation happens on flush operation, right before we fire the insert queries.
+The runtime validation happens on flush operation, right before the insert queries are fired.

-If for some reason we don't want the ORM to throw on missing properties that are marked as required, we can disable the validation via validateRequired: false.
-This validation is enabled by default since v5.
+If for some reason you don't want the ORM to throw on missing properties that are marked as required, you can disable the validation via validateRequired: false.
+This validation is enabled by default.

 Note about optional properties and metadata reflection